-Malicious attacks to telecommunication networks include theft of network equipment, vandalism, espionage or terrorism.
+Malicious attacks on telecommunication networks include theft of network equipment, vandalism, espionage or terrorism.

 Cable Theft – Copper cabling is often stolen from non-secure parts of a network as it is seen as a high-value, easy target for thieves.
 As the cabling links are not normally secured, they are often easy to access and remove.
 According to an Openreach report, metal theft from across all sectors costs the UK economy alone £770 million per year.

-Cable Damage – As undersea cable network will include multiple cables which are routed through one geographic point.
-Deliberate targeting of these sections of the network would cause damage to cabling, potentially leading to service outages.
-Malicious attacks on undersea cables are rare, but it is possible for submarines or ships to intentionally drag their anchors along the sea-floor in an attempt to damage cable links.
+Cable Damage – An undersea cable network includes multiple cables which are routed through one geographic point.
+The deliberate targeting of these sections of the network would cause damage to cabling, potentially leading to service outages.
+Malicious attacks on undersea cables are rare, but it is possible for submarines or ships to intentionally drag their anchors along the sea floor in an attempt to damage cable links.

 Signal Jamming – It is possible to disrupt mobile and satellite signals with jammers that transmit radio signals to interfere with them.
-Devices range from handheld jammers which can reach tens of meters, up to industrial scale tools that are able to disrupt signals at up to 750m away.
+Devices range from handheld jammers which can reach tens of meters, up to industrial-scale tools that can disrupt signals at up to 750m away.

 System Failure – Hardware and software failures are common in telecommunication networks.
 Poor planning that results in telecommunications products not being maintained and that replacement parts aren’t readily available can be seen as a threat to critical telecom infrastructure.

-Power Failure – Power supply to networks are vital for the smooth operation.
-If power supply systems are not backed up and fail-safes are not put in place in case of power outage, entire sections of networks can drop out.
+Power Failure – Power supply to networks is vital for smooth operation.
+If power supply systems are not backed up and fail-safes are not put in place in case of a power outage, entire sections of networks can drop out.

 Accidental Cable Damage – As described above, cable damage can cause significant disruption to networks, but it may be that the damage caused is accidental.
-It is important for operators to ensure that even when cabling is secure, the possibility for accidental damage is limited as much as possible.
+Operators need to ensure that even when cabling is secure, the possibility of accidental damage is limited as much as possible.

 Poor Weather – Bad weather such as flooding, winds and hot or cold weather can cause disruption to telecommunication systems.
 Operators need to ensure that everything is done to ensure that their infrastructure is protected as much as possible.

-A lot of personal data is stored within telecommunication company databases, which had made them a target for cybercrime, particularly over the last decade.
+A lot of personal data is stored within telecommunication company databases, which has made them a target for cybercrime, particularly over the last decade.

-There are a number of cyber threats for telecommunication infrastructure that could not only leave data vulnerable but also potentially cause networks to fail altogether.
+Several cyber threats to telecommunication infrastructure could not only leave data vulnerable but also potentially cause networks to fail altogether.

 Device compromise – Devices used across various areas of a telecommunications network (such as routers) are vulnerable to cyber-attacks.
-Hackers are able to launch attacks, often anonymously, to access services.
-An example of device vulnerability would be within the supply chain (something that has recently made headlines around the world when various governments raised concern over the security of Hauwei telecommunication products).
+Hackers can launch attacks, often anonymously, to access services.
+An example of device vulnerability would be within the supply chain (something that has recently made headlines around the world when various governments raised concerns over the security of Huawei telecommunication products).